AKD08/MMP-Very-Early-Beta/README.md

 ⚠ `Code Release VERY Soon`
 ⚠ `Full will be released when the application reaches v5`
-⚠ `Installer takedown release of v4.7`
+⚠ `Installer takedown release of v5 soon`

 ---